Battle of Pinkie: Campaign

 Somerset's army was partly composed of the traditional county levies, summoned by Commissions of Array and armed with longbow and bill as they had been at the Battle of Flodden, thirty years before.
-However, Somerset also had several hundred German mercenary arquebusiers, a large and well-appointed artillery train, and 6,000 cavalry, including a contingent of Spanish and Italian mounted arquebusiers under Don Pedro de Gamboa.
+However, Somerset also had several hundred German mercenary arquebusiers, a large and well-appointed artillery train, and 6,000 cavalry, including a contingent of Spanish and Italian mounted arquebusiers under Pedro de Gamboa.
 The cavalry were commanded by Lord Grey of Wilton, as High Marshal of the Army, and the infantry by the Earl of Warwick, Lord Dacre of Gillesland, and Somerset himself.
 William Patten, an officer of the English army, recorded its numbers as 16,800 fighting men and 1,400 "pioneers" or labourers.

 Somerset advanced along the east coast of Scotland to maintain contact with his fleet and thereby keep in supply.
 Scottish border reivers harassed his troops but could impose no major check to their advance.
 The English captured and slighted Innerwick Castle and Thornton Castle.
 He camped at Longniddry on 7 September.

-Far to the west, a diversionary English invasion of 5,000 men was led by Thomas Wharton and the Scottish dissident Earl of Lennox.
+To the west, a diversionary English invasion of 5,000 men was led by Thomas Wharton and the Scottish dissident Earl of Lennox.
 On 8 September they took Castlemilk in Annandale and burnt Annan after a bitter struggle to capture its fortified church.

 To oppose the English south of Edinburgh, the Earl of Arran had raised a large army, consisting mainly of pikemen with contingents of Highland archers.
 Arran also had large numbers of guns, but these were apparently not as mobile or as well-served as Somerset's.
 Arran had his artillery refurbished in August, after the siege of St Andrews Castle, with new gunstocks made from woods of "Aberdagy" and Inverleith.
-The Lord Treasurer's account describes this work as preparation "against the feild of Pynkie Cleuch."
+The Lord Treasurer's accounts describe this work as preparation "against the feild of Pynkie Cleuch."
+Robert Hamilton of Briggis seems to have been in charge of the Scottish guns.

-His cavalry consisted of only 2,000 lightly equipped riders under the Earl of Home, most of whom were potentially unreliable Borderers.
+Arran's cavalry consisted of 2,000 lightly equipped riders under the Earl of Home, most of whom were potentially unreliable Borderers.
 His infantry and pikemen were commanded by the Earl of Angus, the Earl of Huntly and Arran himself.
 According to Huntly, the Scottish army numbered 22,000 or 23,000 men, while an English source claimed that it comprised 36,000.

 Arran occupied the slopes on the west bank of the River Esk to bar Somerset's progress.
 The Firth of Forth was on his left flank, and a large bog protected his right.
 Some fortifications were constructed in which cannon and arquebuses were mounted.
 Some guns pointed out into the Forth to keep English warships at a distance.